Two Bodies in the Room: Relational Body Psychotherapy

 By the end of this session, you will be able to:

-• Integrate social, political and identity dynamics into embodied relational work
+• Integrate questions of power, identity and history into embodied relational practice

 This webinar forms part of The Body Psychotherapy Series